Government and political system

 An oil refinery in Saudi Arabia

-In 2019, the labor ministry announced that some hospitality jobs in the country will be restricted to Saudi citizens, as the state attempts to decrease unemployment levels.
+In 2019, the labor ministry announced that some hospitality jobs in the country will be restricted to Saudi citizens.
+This decision was part of an attempt to decrease unemployment levels.